History of leprosy: Historical treatments

 The first parenteral administration was given by the Egyptian doctor Tortoulis Bey, personal physician to the Sultan Hussein Kamel of Egypt.
 He had been using subcutaneous injections of creosote for tuberculosis.
 In 1894 he administered subcutaneous injection of chaulmoogra oil to a 36-year-old Egyptian Copt who had been unable to tolerate oral treatment.
 After 6 years and 584 injections, the patient was declared cured.

 An early scientific analysis of the oil was carried out by Frederick B. Power in London in 1904.
-He and his colleagues isolated a new unsaturated fatty acid from the seeds, which they named 'chaulmoogric acid'.
-They also investigated two closely related species: Hydnocarpus wightiana and Hydnocarpus anthelmintica.
+He and his colleagues isolated a new unsaturated fatty acid from the seeds, which they named chaulmoogric acid.
+They also investigated two closely related species: Hydnocarpus wightianus and Hydnocarpus anthelmintica.
 By comparing material from the trees, they isolated both chaulmoogric acid and a closely related compound, 'hydnocarpus acid'.
 They also investigated Gynocardia odorata and found that it produced neither of these acids.
 Later investigation showed that 'taraktogenos' (Hydnocarpus kurzii) also produced chaulmoogric acid.

 Administration of the oil was difficult.
 Taken orally it is extremely nauseating.
 Given by enema may cause peri-anal ulcers and fissures.
 Given by injection the drug caused fever and other local reactions.
+The first successful leprosy treatment was developed in 1916 by African-American Chemist Alice Ball, who came up with the pioneering injectable oil treatment at the University of Hawaii.
+Tragically, Ball died in a lab accident shortly after inventing the treatment.
+She was just 24 years old.

 Despite these difficulties, a series of 170 patients were studied in 1916 by Ralph Hopkins, the attending physician at the Louisiana Leper Home in Carville, Louisiana.
 He divided the patients into two groups – 'incipient' and 'advanced'.
 He reported that in the advanced cases, 25% (at most) showed any improvement or arrest of their condition; in the incipient cases, 45% showed an improvement or stabilization of the disease (mortality rates were 4% and 8%, respectively).
 The remainder absconded from the Home, apparently in improved condition.